Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Abstract

 \section{Abstract}

 A random variable $\xi$ has a {\it light-tailed} distribution (for short: is light-tailed) if it possesses a finite exponential moment, $\E \exp (\lambda \xi) <\infty$ for some $\lambda >0$, and has a {\it heavy-tailed} distribution (is heavy-tailed) if $\E \exp (\lambda\xi) = \infty$, for all $\lambda>0$.
-In \cite{LSK1}, the authors presented a particular example of a light-tailed random variable that is the minimum of two independent heavy-tailed random variables.
+In (Leipus et al., AIMS Mathematics, 2023), the authors presented a particular example of a light-tailed random variable that is the minimum of two independent heavy-tailed random variables.
 We will show that this phenomenon is universal: {\it any} light-tailed random variable with right-unbounded support may be represented as the minimum of two independent heavy-tailed random variables.
 Moreover, a more general fact holds: these two independent random variables may have as heavy-tailed distributions as one wishes.
 Further, we will extend the latter result onto the minimum of any finite number of independent random variables.
+We will also comment on possible generalizations of our result to the case of dependent random variables.